anandSant24/angularCURDV/README.md

 # AngularCurdV
+#56 Route Loading Indication and capturing Route Navigation Event
+    construnctor(private _router:Router){
+        this.router.events.subscribe((routerEvent:Event){
+            ...
+        })
+    }

+#55 Angular Route Navigation Event
+    NavigationStart
+    NavigationEnd
+    RoutesRecognized
+    GuardsCheckStart
+    GuardCheckEnd
+    ...

+#54: Resolve Guard
+    1. Implement Router resolver service
+    2. Register the Route Resolver
+    3. Add the routeResolverService to route for which we want to prefectch data
+    4. Read prefetched data from activatedRoute in list(consumer component) constructor
+#53 Creating observable using of observable and

+    note(operator):  rxjs/add/operator/delay;
+    note(obserbable):rxjs/add/observable/of;

+#52 Reading Required, Optional , Query Parameters
+    1. Query Params:
+        this.activatedRoute.snapshot.queryParamMap.has('searchTerm')
+    2. Required, Optional
+        this.activatedRoute.snapshot.paramMap.keys()

 #51 Passing Query Params to via Component and html file
     Preserving Query Params
+    Note: queryParams handling directive is introduced in Angular4 It is not available in Angular2(use preserveQueryParams[this is depricated in Angular4 version])

 #50 not using Pipe to filter and Adding filtering logic in Component it-self.

 #49 Impure Pipe